EstevahnAguilera/SpaceGame/README.md

 Work in Progress: We plan on further iterating upon our code until IPC is added.
 We wanted to focus on the core gameplay before we added IPC.

 ### 4. Synchronization
-We’re planning to implement synchronization tools like locks and semaphores to manage access to shared resources—such as power-ups and the high score file.
+We're planning to implement synchronization tools like locks and semaphores to manage access to shared resources—such as power-ups and the high score file.
 The goal is to prevent race conditions when two parts of the game (like the player and an alien) try to access or modify the same resource at the same time.

 Work in Progress: We plan on further iterating upon our code until synchronization is added.
 We wanted to focus on the core gameplay before we added synchronization.